Authority Publishing home page

 The Ebook Market Explosion and Why Print Books Aren’t Dead

-USA Today just ran an interesting article on the surge of ebook purchases after ebook market, kindle fire, and the nookthe holiday season.
+USA Today just ran an interesting article on the surge of ebook purchases after the holiday season.
 Based on USA Today’s book best seller’s list, immediately after the holidays 42 of the 50 top selling books were selling more ebooks than their printed counterparts.
 It seems that readers with their shiny new Kindle Fires and Nooks couldn’t wait to make purchases.

 As the ebook market continues to expand (the USA Today article estimates that one in five people own an ebook reading device), there is a lot of speculation about the future of printed books and whether ebooks will make them obsolete.
 My opinion?
 Printed books will never go away completely, though we are clearly changing the way we purchase them.